jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) an income-tested benefit:
   (d)
   (e) a New Zealand superannuation payment:
-  (f) a parental leave payment paid under Part 7A of the Parental Leave and Employment Protection Act 1987:
+  (f) a parental leave payment or preterm baby payment paid under Part 7A of the Parental Leave and Employment Protection Act 1987:
   (g) a pension:
   (h) a veteran’s pension:
   (i) a retirement lump sum paid under Part 5, subpart 7 of the Veterans’ Support Act 2014: